 NOTE: 1.
 N.S.
-200 and 300 must be taken by Coast Guard license option candidates.
+200 and 300 must be taken by Maritime Service license option students.
 Non-license students must take Pol.
 S. 207.

-All electives must be chosen in consultation with, and approved by, the student's advisor.
+All electives must be chosen in consultation with, and approved by, the student's academic advisor.

 The license option of the Marine Engineering curriculum is open only to U.S. Maritime Service cadets.

 Total hours: License Option - 147